n0jo/rackwindows/readme.md

 ![Rackwindows Hombre](res/images/interstage_panels.jpg)

 Well, I won't attempt to describe or even explain what this one does.
 Please head straight over to the Airwindows site for details.
 But I will say this: If I had to choose just one Airwindows tool, this would be it (or maybe Console?).
 It's simple, it's subtle and to my ears pure class.
-Put it anywhere in your patch, you can't do no wrong.
+Put it anywhere in your patch, you can do no wrong.
 It will most likely be for the better :-)

 [More information](https://www.airwindows.com/interstage/)